OfficeDev/outlook-dev-docs/docs/add-ins/web-services.md

 ---
-title: Use Exchange Web Services from an Outlook add-in | Microsoft Docs
+title: Use Exchange Web Services from an Outlook Add-in | Microsoft Docs
-description: Learn how to use Exchange Web Services from an Outlook add-in.
+description: Learn how to use Exchange Web Services from an Outlook Add-in.
 author: jasonjoh

 ms.topic: article